About BSS Guardian™

 How BSS Guardian™ Compares to Generic Emergency Notification Systems

 Mass-notification tools are designed to push an alert.
-Emergency preparedness software is designed to make sure occupants know what to do when the alert arrives.
+Emergency preparedness software is designed to make sure employees know what to do when the alert arrives.
 The difference matters every time an organization is asked, after the fact, what it did to prepare its people.

 | Capability | BSS Guardian™ | Generic Mass-Notification Systems |

-| Occupant training delivery | Built-in, with completion tracking | Not included |
+| Employee training delivery | Built-in, with completion tracking | Not included |

 | Customized emergency procedures | Per-location, by emergency type | Generic templates |